Permafrost/TundraTN/README.md

 * `$encoding.output` is an optional character set to use when serializing the split documents.
 If not specified, defaults to [UTF-8].
-* `$validate.input?` is an optional boolean flag which when true will validate the input content against the given $schema.input, and throw an exception if the content is invalid.
+* `$validate.input?` is an optional boolean flag which when true will validate the input content against the given `$schema.input`, or the parsing schema specified on the associated Trading Networks document type if `$schema.input` is not specified, and throw an exception to abort processing if the content is invalid.
 Defaults to false.
-* `$validate.output?` is an optional boolean flag which when true will validate each output content against the appropriate schema, and throw an exception if the content is invalid.
+* `$validate.output?` is an optional boolean flag which when true will validate each output content against the appropriate schema (`$schema.output` if specified, otherwise `$schemas[n]` returned by `$service`), and throw an exception to abort processing if the content is invalid.
 Defaults to false.
 * `$status.done` is an optional user status to use for the bizdoc when it has been split successfully.
 Defaults to DONE.
 * `$status.ignored` is an optional user status to use for the bizdoc when no